Irikos/rip_currents/(Paper) Rip Current Segmentation:/Readme.md

 * "10-fold splits" -> the actual splits for reproducible results
 * "training logs" -> logs the training for all the model sizes on all 10 folds (can also be seen on ClearML)

+### Acknowledgments
+This work builts on the tools and work on others before.
+Big thanks to [De Silva et al.](https://www.sciencedirect.com/science/article/abs/pii/S0378383921000193), [Zhu et al.](https://www.frontiersin.org/articles/10.3389/fmars.2022.930478/full) and all the cited authors for their work on the subject and the initial data collection and [Jocher et al.](https://github.com/ultralytics/ultralytics) for their YOLOv8 development (among other).